Authillo/react-integration/frontend/README.md

-# Integrating Authillo with a React App
+# React App Integrated with Authillo

 > ### dependencies used in this example app
 >